 2018 Overwhelming response to media campaign in South Sudan.
 The distribution of 20,000 digital audio playback units during a campaign for the illiterate.

 2019 A new ministry center was built near Helsinki, Finland to accommodate our expanding ministries.
+A media saturation campaign was conducted in Dar es Salaam, Tanzania, where tens of thousands called to find the power to change.

 The ministry of GCM Ministries is supported by individual donors, foundations and churches.
 GCM Ministries works in cooperation with numerous recognized international ministries.